 In 2013 we produced our first festival whose theme was “Reigniting the Vaudeville Era in Uptown and Edgewater.”
-We had top notch Chicago groups like Mucca Pazza, a twenty-eight piece punk marching band; Manual Cinema; Theater Oobleck; Mad Shak Dance; RE Dance and so many others including an entire weekend of “Art in the Parking Lot” — performances in an empty parking lot in Uptown.
-We converted an emtpy bank building that had been originally built as a vaudeville theater into a performance space and used multiple historic buildings.
+Notable Chicago groups like Mucca Pazza, a twenty-eight piece punk marching band; Manual Cinema; Theater Oobleck; Mad Shak Dance; RE Dance and many others performed including an entire weekend of “Art in the Parking Lot” — free performances in an empty parking lot in Uptown.
+We converted an empty bank building that had been originally built as a vaudeville theater into a performance space and used multiple historic buildings.

 The festival’s partnership with Loyola University has broadened the type of work we are able to program thanks to the use of their beautiful Mundelein Center for the Arts.
 In 2015 the Pivot Arts Festival included our first-ever “Celebrate Community!”
 Parade along with multiple dance and theater performances from Lucky Plush Productions to Dean Evans’ Honeybuns.